• Home

 You don’t want to skip this.

-How to Conduct a 6-point Likert Scale Analysis in Excel?
+How to Examine 6-point Likert Scale Responses?

 Start by visualizing your data using a Likert Scale Chart.